 Ka-bobs (try grilled meat, veggies, or fruit)

 When it comes to packing, the folks at Shari’s Berries have some great food tips for your beach trips that they have shared with us.
 Not only are these tips practical, they are also easy to implement.
-For more food tips for beach trips from Shari’s Berries, check out their blog article.
+Check out the food tips for beach trips from Shari’s Berries in their blog article.

 Use a well-insulated cooler or bag.